ezze/storekeeper/README.md

 This is JavaScript implementation of Sokoban game.

+All significant changes are [mentioned in this document](CHANGELOG.md).

 ## Contributing

 Before making a pull request, please, be sure that your changes are rebased to `develop` branch.